 We spent the day at the top of the gondola, in the area known as the Sunshine Bowl with Lookout and Mt.
 Standish creating a circular skiing area.

 We skied until the lifts were near closing, then began the ski out with hopes of missing the traffic.
-We missed taking the Jackrabbit Quad (near Goat’s Eye), on the way down which would have helped us avoid some of the flat sections (which were especially frustrating for snowboarders).
-We made it to the bottom and the sun was shining again making the mountains around us look stunning on our way down.
+Unfortunately, we missed taking the Jackrabbit Quad (near Goat’s Eye) on the way down.
+This would have helped us avoid some of the flat sections (which were especially frustrating for snowboarders).
+The sun was shining again on our way down, making the mountains around us look stunning.

-That evening we went to Masala off of Wolf street for Indian food.
+After a full day, we spent the last evening of our ski trip at Masala, a restaurant off of Wolf street.
 The food was delicious with large portion sizes of the curries.
 We then went back to the hotel to relax and drink tea.

 Discover more from Immersive Traveller